 When someone types “near me,” Google does not look only at words.
 It looks at location signals and user context.
 Google checks where the user is, what device they use, and their past behavior.
 It matches that data with nearby businesses that fit the search intent.

-This is why a business can rank for “near me” even without using the phrase.
+This is why a business can rank for “near me” searches even without using the exact phrase anywhere on the page.
 Local relevance and distance matter more than keyword repetition.
+That is an important distinction that many small business owners miss.

 Core Ranking Factors Behind “Near Me” Results

 Google uses a mix of signals to decide who appears first.
-These signals work together, not alone.
+These signals work together, not in isolation.
 Understanding them helps you improve visibility and local ranking.
-Below are the most important ones.

 Proximity Signals

 Proximity means the distance between the user and the business.
 Closer businesses often appear higher in local search results.
 Google uses geo-coordinates and device location data.
 It also checks the business address and service area accuracy.
-You cannot fake proximity.
-You can only align your data correctly.
+You cannot fake proximity — you can only align your data correctly so Google can trust what you have submitted.

 Relevance & Search Intent